yuniapak/u1_hw_HOF/readme.md

 There are a total of `8` tests, the last function is a bonus.

-- Complete all 7 functions as outlined.
+- Complete all 7 non bonus functions by following the provided prompts.
-- Your code must pass all 7 tests when you run `npm test`.
+- Your code must pass `7` out of `8` tests when you run `npm test`.
+- Make sure to return your result in each function provided.
+- **You do not have to invoke your functions, the tests will do it for you!**

 ## Bonus